MicrosoftDocs/power-platform/power-virtual-agents/build-22/authoring-test-bot.md

    :::image type="content" source="media/authoring-test-bot/test-bot-menu.png" alt-text="The Test your bot button is at the bottom of the side pane." border="false":::

-1. It's a good idea to select **Reset** at the top of the **Test bot** pane to clear previous conversations.
-Clearing previous conversations makes it easier to see the flow of the topic you want to see without getting confused by previous conversations.
+1. It's good to select **Reset** at the top of the **Test bot** pane to clear previous conversations.
+Clearing previous conversations make it easier to see the flow of the topic you want to see without getting confused by previous conversations.

    :::image type="content" source="media/authoring-test-bot/test-bot-reset.png" alt-text="Click Reset at the top of the Test bot pane to clear conversation history." border="false":::